Back to National Guide

 How We Calculate

 Estimates are based on current registered builder and carpenter rates across the Perth metropolitan area, adjusted for local material costs in WA.
 All prices include GST.
 Figures cover standard residential door and timber window carpentry.
-Aluminium windows, structural modifications, and commercial glazing are not included.
+Aluminium and uPVC windows, structural modifications, and commercial glazing are not included.

 Know what you need?